 This compound produces harmful inflammatory cytokines which restrict blood flow to the kidneys.
 The result of using Chaga in high doses for a long period for someone with kidney problems could lead to added complications such as oedema, hypertension or kidney failure.
 In this case, it is advised that you avoid Chaga.

-Studies indicate that Chaga may have positive effects on your liver.
+Studies suggest that Chaga may have positive effects on your liver.
 It is rich in vitamins and minerals and offers the properties needed to protect the body from illness and disease.

 Containing minerals like selenium, Chaga holds the properties believed to prevent oxidative liver damage.
 It is thought that Chaga targets and destroys harmful pathogens.